 If you’re moving to a new building with a new Landlord or renewing or renegotiating your existing lease, there’s a time to dance and a time to dogfight.
 The secret is knowing when to sharpen your smooth moves or your teeth.

-This may surprise you but it’s 95% dancing and only 5% dogfighting.
+This might surprise you but it’s 95% dancing and only 5% dogfighting.
 But the serious money changes hands during the dogfight near the end.